 Import this file into OnSite

-- In OnSite StoreMaster on the Tools menu click Setup > Advanced > GL Accounts and import the file you exported.
+- In OnSite StoreMaster on the Tools menu click Setup > Advanced > GL Accounts and import the file you exported and converted to txt.
 The account names, account numbers, and account types are recognized automatically.
 Click Save to register the account list.

 - In the GL Linking section select GL accounts for Accounts Receivable and Accounts Payable.